iit-neutrino/AGRIYA/README.md

 To obtain the latest copy of the code do:
 $ git clone git@github.com:iit-neutrino/Global_Fits.git

+cd to the fits directory
+$ cd Global_Fits

 To compile the code and link libraries and generate an executable, run the following

   $ make